nikodunk/roomsolar/_landingpages/index.md

 image: '/3000w-apartment-solar/solar-kit-9.jpg'
 ---

-- Use free self-generated energy to reduce your power bill (to zero if you only use what you make).
+- Backup for power outages.
+We don't even notice power outages or public safety shut-offs anymore (same would go snowstorm outages or hurricane outages elsewhere).
+- Saves you money the rest of the year until it's empty, then falls back to the grid.
 It generally pays for itself in 4 years with those savings.
-- If you ever drain all the energy you've stored that day in the battery it seamlessly passes through energy from the wall.
-- If the grid goes out it seamlessly backs you up (but you now can no longer use more than you've made).
-We don't even notice power outages & public safety shut-offs anymore (same for snowstorm outages or hurricane outages).

-The system runs my kitchen, dining & living room - fridge, [induction stove](https://www.ikea.com/us/en/p/tillreda-portable-induction-cooktop-1-zone-white-10493520/) (ikea, placed on gas stove), kettle, entertainment system, and everything else.
+Stored sunlight runs my kitchen, dining & living room - fridge, [induction stove](https://www.ikea.com/us/en/p/tillreda-portable-induction-cooktop-1-zone-white-10493520/) (ikea, placed on gas stove), kettle, entertainment system, and everything else.
 It could also run microwaves and space heaters.
 It doesn't run my lights - it's a PITA to get an alternate power system to everywhere I want lights.
 But LEDs nowadays are in the 2-5 watt range, so consumption of those is minimal.
 The system powers all of my high-power devices above, which makes a way bigger dent with fewer cables.

 <div
   style="